Restricted access to nuclear energy: the battle has only just begun…

-The NOME (New Organization of the Electricity Market) law of 2010 established the Arenh (regulated access to historic nuclear energy) mechanism, which, since mid-2011, has allowed EDF's competitors to purchase 100 TWh of nuclear electricity at cost price, representing around 25% of French nuclear production at the time, until 2025.
+The 2010 NOME Act (New Organization of the Electricity Market) established the so-called Arenh mechanism (regulated access to historic nuclear energy), which, since mid-2011, EDF’s competitors to purchase 100 TWh of nuclear electricity at cost—representing approximately 25% of France’s nuclear production at the time—until 2025.

 Boris Solier, University of Montpellier and Jacques Percebois, University of Montpellier

-The aim was to enable alternative suppliers competing with EDF, which produced thermal electricity, which was more expensive at the time, or which purchased electricity on the wholesale market at a price higher than the cost of nuclear power, to compete with EDF by offering prices close to those of the incumbent operator.
+The goal was to enable alternative suppliers—EDF’s competitors—who generated electricity from thermal power (which was more expensive at the time) or who purchased electricity on the wholesale market at a price higher than the cost of nuclear power, to compete with EDF by offering rates close to those of the incumbent operator.

-The mechanism has worked well, and all operators believe that it has enabled these new entrants to gain market share.
-But today, some would like to strengthen it, while others, notably EDF, would like to abolish it.
+The mechanism has worked well, and all operators agree that it has enabled these new entrants to gain market share.
+But today, some would like to strengthen it, while others—notably EDF—want to eliminate it.

-When wholesale market prices collapsed following the fall in thermal electricity costs and the injection of renewable electricity financed outside the market across Europe, new entrants preferred to buy their electricity on the wholesale market, abandoning the use of Arenh purchases.
+When wholesale market prices collapsed following the decline in thermal power costs and the injection of off-market, privately financed renewable electricity across Europe, new entrants preferred to purchase their electricity on the wholesale market, eschewing the use of the Arenh mechanism.
 This was particularly the case in 2016.
-Arenh is a kind of "free option," with potential buyers using this option as they see fit, without any compensation for EDF if they decide not to proceed.
-At the very least, this option should no longer be free, and buyers should pay a premium, even if it is modest.
+The Arenh is, in a sense, a “free option,” with the potential buyer using this option as they see fit, without any compensation for EDF in the event of withdrawal.
+At the very least, this option should no longer be free, and the buyer should pay a premium, however modest.

-Arenh's request was for 133 TWh for 2019, and new entrants only obtained 75% of the desired volume under the pro rata rule.
-Things have worsened in recent weeks as Arenh's demand for 2020 now stands at 147 TWh, and the CRE has been forced to use the same pro rata rule to reduce the claims of each of the 73 applicants, who thus obtained only 68% of the requested Arenh volume.
+Arenh’s request for 2019 was 133 TWh, and the “new entrants” received only 75% of the requested volume under the so-called pro-rata rule.
+The situation has worsened in recent weeks, as Arenh’s request for 2020 now stands at 147 TWh, and the CRE was forced to apply the same pro rata rule to reduce the claims of each of the 73 applicants, who thus received only 68% of the volume Arenh had requested.

 The end of this asymmetric regulation?

-EDF's competitors are calling for the volume of 100 TWh to be increased to 150 TWh, which would increase Arenh's share well above 25%, since nuclear production has already declined and will continue to decline in volume due to the planned closure of certain nuclear power plants.
+EDF’s competitors are calling for the 100 TWh target to be raised to 150 TWh, which would increase Arenh’s share well beyond 25 percent, given that nuclear generation has already been declining and will continue to do so as certain nuclear power plants are scheduled for closure.

 EQRoy/Shutterstock

-In a way, this Arenh mechanism constitutes asymmetric regulation in that it amounts to a form of positive discrimination in favor of new entrants.
-The incumbent operator considers that, with a competitive market price equal to or lower than the Arenh level, the optional and discretionary use of this mechanism, which is a privilege enjoyed by EDF's competitors, has become an unjustified advantage in favor of those competitors, especially since the increasing safety constraints imposed by the ASN (Nuclear Safety Authority) are generating additional costs that should, at the very least, lead to an increase in the Arenh level.
+In a sense, the ARENH mechanism constitutes asymmetric regulation in that it amounts to a form of affirmative action in favor of new entrants.
+The incumbent operator considers that, with a competitive market price equal to or even lower than the ARENH level, the optional and discretionary use of this mechanism—which is a privilege of EDF’s competitors—has become an unjustified advantage for those competitors, especially since the growing safety requirements imposed by the ASN (French Nuclear Safety Authority) generate additional costs that should, at the very least, lead to an increase in the ARENH level.

-Added to this is the fact that nuclear power is often squeezed out of the market by renewables, whose marginal cost is close to zero, which is only possible because the fixed costs of these renewables remain subsidized outside the market.
-And as the number of entrants grows, demand for Arenh will increase, further reducing EDF's market share.
-The incumbent operator is thus threatened with a "death spiral" by helping its competitors to gradually drive it out of the market.
+Added to this is the fact that nuclear power is often pushed out of the market by renewables, whose marginal cost is close to zero—a situation made possible only because the fixed costs of these renewables continue to be subsidized outside the market.
+And as the number of new entrants grows, demand for Arenh will increase, further reducing EDF’s market share.
+The incumbent operator thus finds itself threatened by a “death spiral” as it helps its competitors gradually drive it out of the market.

-Should such a system therefore be maintained or abolished ahead of schedule, given that new entrants now account for more than a third of electricity sales by volume in France?
+Should such a system therefore be maintained, or should it be abolished prematurely, given that new entrants now account for more than a third of electricity sales by volume in France?

 From Arenh to Aren?

-If this mechanism is maintained, it seems fair to simultaneously increase the Arenh price to take into account the additional costs incurred by the historic nuclear industry since 2012.
-The best solution would undoubtedly be to abolish it, since competition is now a reality, judging by the market share of new entrants (35%), the sales force of these entrants (Total, for example), and the number of customers leaving EDF each year (more than 100,000 per month).
-Finally, we can take advantage of this opportunity to kill two birds with one stone by placing nuclear production in a company wholly controlled by the state, whose selling price would be regulated by the public authorities (the CRE in this case).
+If this mechanism is maintained, it seems fair to simultaneously increase the price of the ARENH to account for the additional costs borne by the incumbent nuclear sector since 2012.
+The best course of action would undoubtedly be to eliminate it, since competition is now a reality, judging by the market share of new entrants (35%), the sales strength of these entrants (Total, for example), and the number of customers leaving EDF each year (more than 100,000 per month).
+Finally, we can take this opportunity to kill two birds with one stone by placing nuclear production under the umbrella of a company wholly controlled by the state, whose selling price would be regulated by the public authorities (the CRE in this case).

-The volume of Arenh would thus be increased to 100%, and all electricity suppliers (EDF and new entrants alike) would be able to purchase it according to their customer portfolio, with fair distribution keys when demand exceeds supply.
-The Arenh would become the Aren, as new nuclear power would also be included.
-This would amount to splitting EDF into two companies, one wholly public and regulated, the other partially public and more integrated into market mechanisms.
+The volume of the ARENH would thus be increased to 100%, and all electricity suppliers (both EDF and new entrants) would be able to purchase it based on their customer portfolios, with fair allocation criteria applied when demand exceeds supply.
+The ARENH would become the AREN, as new nuclear power would also be included.
+This would amount to splitting EDF into two companies: one fully public and regulated, the other partially public and more integrated into market mechanisms.

-Boris Solier, Senior Lecturer in Economics, Associate Researcher at Art-Dev and Chair of Climate Economics, University of Montpellier and Jacques Percebois, Professor Emeritus of Economics, Associate Researcher at the Chair of Climate Economics (Paris-Dauphine), University of Montpellier
+Boris Solier, Associate Professor of Economics, Research Associate at Art-Dev and the Chair in Climate Economics, University of Montpellier and Jacques Percebois, Professor Emeritus of Economics, Research Associate at the Chair of Climate Economics (Paris-Dauphine), University of Montpellier

 This article is republished from The Conversation under a Creative Commons license.
 Readthe original article.